deliveroo/routemaster/README.md

   * Just let it run with default settings
   * If you want to run it manually - `redis-server`

-Set your Redis server's URL for Routemaster using `ROUTEMASTER_REDIS_URL`.
+Set your Redis server's URL for Routemaster using `ROUTEMASTER_REDIS_URLS`.
-If you want to use another environment variable, set that and set the new environment variable's key as a value for `REDIS_ENV_KEY` environment variable.
+Use a comma to split to multiple Redis URLs to balance your load across the Redis instances in a Round Robin way.
+You will need to start a background worker process for each Redis instance in the `ROUTEMASTER_REDIS_URLS` string.

 Routemaster only accepts HTTPS calls.
 To get around this restriction on development, please install [`puma-dev`](https://github.com/puma/puma-dev).